vmware/powershell-module-for-simple-supervisor-deployment-at-scale/README.md

 - **Networking**: Virtual Distributed Switch (VDS) configuration, port groups, VLANs
 - **ArgoCD**: Operator and deployment YAML paths, namespace, VM classes

 **Configuration Help**: Run `Show-InfrastructureJsonConfigurationHelp` to view a detailed reference table with all configuration elements, default value options, and important notes.
+Use the `-Format` parameter to choose the display format (Auto, List, Table, or GridView).

 ### supervisor.json